 - No fund-raising activity may involve the solicitation/completion of a credit card application.
 As a result of a vote by SGA in fall 1999, credit card vendors are not permitted to actively solicit on campus.

-- Student Organizations must register their fundraiser through the Event Registration form located on mySU.
-If approved, the fundraiser contact will receive a confirmation from the Student Leadership & Engagement Coordinator.
+- Student Organizations must register their fundraiser through the Event Registration form located on Presence.
+If approved, the fundraiser contact will receive a confirmation from the Leadership & Engagement Coordinator.

-- Limited storage space, for student organizations, is available in lockers near the 24-hour computer lab in DCC.
+- Limited storage space, for student organizations, is available in lockers near the 24-hour computer lab in Degenstein Campus Center.
 Keys may be kept at the Information Desk for group members to check out as needed.
-Storage for group items may not be kept in the Office of Student Leadership & Engagement unless authorized.
+Storage for group items, including funds raised as a result of an approved fundraiser, may not be kept in the Office of Leadership & Engagement unless authorized.